ClickHouse/ClickHouse/docs/en/engines/table-engines/special/merge.md

 **Example 2**

-Let's say you have a old table `WatchLog_old` and decided to change partitioning without moving data to a new table `WatchLog_new`, and you need to see data from both tables.
+Let's say you have an old table `WatchLog_old` and decided to change partitioning without moving data to a new table `WatchLog_new`, and you need to see data from both tables.

 ``` sql
 CREATE TABLE WatchLog_old(date Date, UserId Int64, EventType String, Cnt UInt64)